RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>5</sup> Yet because this widow troubleth me, I will avenge her, lest by her continual coming she weary me.
 <sup>6</sup> And the Lord said, Hear what the unjust judge saith.
 <sup>7</sup> And shall not God avenge his own elect, which cry day and night unto him, though he bear long with them?
-<sup>8</sup> I tell you that he will avenge them speedily .
+<sup>8</sup> I tell you that he will avenge them speedily.
 Nevertheless when the Son of man cometh, shall he find faith on the earth?
 <sup>9</sup> And he spake this parable unto certain which trusted in themselves that they were righteous, and despised others:
 <sup>10</sup> Two men went up into the temple to pray; the one a Pharisee, and the other a publican.
 <sup>11</sup> The Pharisee stood and prayed thus with himself, God, I thank thee, that I am not as other men [are], extortioners, unjust, adulterers, or even as this publican.